Support Loved Ones During the Coronavirus With These Resources

 - Unemployment insurance can help you get on your feet if you’ve lost your job due to unfortunate circumstances.

-- Each state offers different types of unemployment assistance, so browse the unemployment assistance page on Benefits.gov and choose your location for specifics.
+- Each province offers different types of unemployment assistance, so browse the unemployment assistance page on Canada.ca and choose your location for specifics.

-- The U.S. Department of Labor’s coronavirus resources hub has a dedicated COVID-19 page to give helpful information to both employees and employers.
+- The Labour Program a dedicated COVID-19 page to give helpful information to both employees and employers.

-- Millions of restaurant workers are now out of work because of the coronavirus.
+- Restaurant workers are now out of work because of the coronavirus.
 Our blog post How Restaurant Workers Impacted by Coronavirus Can Get Help can offer an overview of options for service industry workers.

 - For small business owners, this has been a particularly difficult time.
 Our blog post on coronavirus relief for small businesses is a good jumping-off point for those looking for many different options.